 What users consistently praise:

-G2 reviews emphasize the platform's user-friendly interface with "exceptional" ease of use streamlining customer support workflows.
+G2 reviews emphasize the platform's easy-to-use interface with "exceptional" ease of use simplifying customer support workflows.
 The all-in-one CRM integration â connecting marketing, sales, and service data â receives consistent praise from teams wanting unified customer views.
 Lagrowthmachine notes the free CRM tier includes unlimited users, providing genuine value for startups testing the platform.
-Automation capabilities and comprehensive reporting tools satisfy teams needing sophisticated workflow management without technical complexity.
+Automation capabilities and detailed reporting tools satisfy teams needing sophisticated workflow management without technical complexity.

 Recurring complaints: